kognetiks/kognetiks-chatbot/documentation/overview.md

 ## What's New in Version 2.0.7

-- **Model Support**: The latest models available from OpenAI's are always dynamically added to model picklists, and now include gpt-4o and gpt-4o-mini.
+* **Model Support**: The latest models available from OpenAI's are always dynamically added to model picklists, and now include gpt-4o and gpt-4o-mini.
+* **Manage Chatbot Error Logs**: A new feature to manage chatbot error logs, including the ability to download and delete logs.
+* **Revised Reporting Settings Layout**: Revised and refreshed the Reporting Settings page layout for better visualization.

 ## What's New in Version 2.0.6